hassan-pmp/pmp/til.md

 # Things I Learning
 ---
+# 19.04.2024 Project Management: Development Team: Lesson_1
+- Development Team Models:
+	-  Drexler/Sibbet Team Performance model
+ 		- Step 1 : Orientation : why, team learns purpose and mission for the project, occurs at kickoff meeting or business case , or project charter
+		- Step 2 : Trust building: who, who is on the project team, skills , abilities , key stakeholders
+		- Step 3 : Goal clarification: what, team Elaborates high level project information , stakeholder expectations , requirements , acceptance criteria
+		- Step 4 : Commitment: how, team define plans , include milestone ,release plans, high level budgets, resource needs
+		- Step 5 : Implementation: detail plans , detailed schedule or backlog, team starts working together to produce deliverables
+		- Step 6 : High performance : After team has worked together , they reach a high level of performance, and don t need much oversight.
+Synergies
+		- Step 7 : Renewal: The deliverables , stakeholders, environment, project team leadership, or team membership may change.
+		- If the past behavior and actions are still sufficient , or if needs to go back to a previous stage to reset the expectations and ways of working together.
+- Dr.Bruce Tuckman (Tuckman Ladder)
+	-  **Forming**: This phase is where the team members meet and learn about the project and their formal roles and responsibilities.
+Team members tend to be independent and not as open in this phase.
+ 		- Excitement
+   		- Anticipation
+     		- Anxiety
+       		- Optimism
+ 	- **Storming**: During this phase, the team begins to address the project work, technical decisions, and the project management approach.
+If team members are not collaborative or open to differing ideas and perspectives, the environment can become counterproductive.
+		  - Realitysetsim
+		  - Frustration
+		  - Dissatisfaction
+		  - Adhustmwnt anexiety
+  	- **Norming**: In this phase, team members begin to work together and adjust their work habits and behaviors to support the team.
+The team members learn to trust each other.
+		  - Shared Goals
+		  - Team Cohension
+		  - Coping
+		  - Acceptance
+	- **Performing**: Teams that reach the performing stage function as a well organized unit.
+They are interdependent and work through issues smoothly and effectively.
+	  	- Teamwork
+	  	- Cohensiveness
+	  	- Leadership
+	  	- Performance
+  	- **Adjourming**: In this phase, the team completes the work and moves on from the project.
+This typically occurs when staff is released from the project as deliverables are completed or as part of the Close
+Project or Phase process
+	  	- Separtation Anxiety
+	  	- Crisis
+	  	- Dissatisfaction
+	  	- Negativity
+  	- **Next Step**
+	  	- Options Explored
+	  	- Skilled
+	  	- Anticipation
+	  	- Excitement
+- **Leadership Skills**:
+	- Establishing and Maintaining Vision
+		 - Short and precise
+		 - Bold and ambitious – but grounded in reality
+		 - Simple language
+	- Critical Thinking
+		 - includes disciplined, rational, logical, evidence based thinking
+	- Motivation
+- extrinsic rewards, such as salary
+- intrinsic motivators are far longer lasting and more effective
+- 3 types of intrinsic motivators
+- Autonomy: flexible work hours, working from home, and work on self selecting and self managing

+- Mastery : being able to improve and excel

+▶Purpose : Knowing the project vision allows people to feel like they are making a difference.
+	- Interpersonal Skills
+-

 # 13.04.2024 Project Management: Stakeholder : Lesson_2
 - **Stakeholder Cube**:
 	- It provides a model with multiple dimensions that improves the depiction of the stakeholder community as a